neilmangan/nifty-trademark-info/README.md

 A NIFTY (or NFTy) is a common term within the blockchain community that refers to a non-fungible token (an "NFT").
 It is phonetic way to refer to an NFT.

-## Is the word NIFTY trademarked for use in the blockchain marketplace?
+## Is the word NIFTY trademarked for use in the digital asset marketplace?

 In July of 2018, Dapper Labs Inc., the creator of popular **CryptoKitties** NFT project on the Ethereum blockchain, applied to the [**United States Patent and Trademark Office**](https://tsdr.uspto.gov/#caseNumber=88046182&caseType=SERIAL_NO&searchType=statusSearch) and the [**Canadian Intellectual Property Office**](http://www.ic.gc.ca/app/opic-cipo/trdmrks/srch/viewTrademark?id=1909994&tab=reg&lang=eng) to trademark the term **"NIFTY"** for use with products and services related to a variety of uses, including: